The Lie That’s Destroying Young Men’s Faith

 The Early Church Proves This

-They grew from about 1,000 believers in 40 A.D. to 6 million by 300 A.D.—roughly 10% of the entire Roman Empire.
+They grew from about 1,000 believers in 40 A.D. to 6 million by 300 A.D., roughly 10% of the entire Roman Empire.
 That’s explosive growth at about 3.4% per year.

 And they did it while getting thrown to lions.

 Christians were burned alive, crucified, and blamed for natural disasters during intense persecution periods under emperors like Nero, Decius, and Diocletian.
-If God’s favor was measured by comfortable circumstances, these would be the most “cursed” people in history.
+If God’s favor were measured by comfortable circumstances, these would be the most “cursed” people in history.

 Instead, they were building the kingdom of God while suffering for it.

-The early church historian Tertullian wrote “semen est sanguis Christianorum“—”the blood of Christians is seed.”
+The early church historian Tertullian wrote, “semen est sanguis Christianorum,” “the blood of Christians is seed.”
 Their suffering didn’t stop the gospel.
 It spread it.

 Every Hero in Scripture Faced This